 These Laguiole Magnum's handles are made of 10,000+ years old fossilized mammoth Ivory or molar teeth harvested in Siberia.
-It is normal for mammoth ivory to show cracks, discolorations, and inconsistencies.
-The fossilized ivory has been buried for 10,000 + years, sediments, and tons of pressures have caused the colors and cracks you see on the piece today.
-The molar models are stabilized for strength and dyed in various colors, some of which are quite stunning.
-Note that only one color is used to create one handle.
-The variance in colors within a handle is caused by the ability of certain areas of the tooth (i.e enamel) to absorb the single-color dye.
-Mammoth molar is an extremely hard material because of its enamel layers, in many cases diamond cutting tools are required to cut it.
+It is usual for mammoth ivory to show cracks, discolorations, and inconsistencies.
+The fossilized ivory has been buried for 10,000 + years, sediments and tons of pressures have caused the colors and cracks.
+The molar models are stabilized for strength and dyed in various colors, some of which are pretty stunning.
+Note that only one color is used to create a handle; the color variance within a handle is caused by the ability of certain areas of the tooth (i.e., enamel) to absorb the single-color dye.
+Fossilized molar is a tough material because of its enamel layers; in many cases, diamond cutting tools must be used to cut it.

 The Magnum wine openers are handmade in Europe's capital of cutlery, "Thiers."
 The "Gilles®" Fontenille Pataud collections of cutlery are considered by many to be some of the best money can buy.
 Gilles's cutlery is made entirely by a single craftsman from start to finish, ensuring pride of ownership of the final piece.

 Individual images - No one wants to view photos of a beautiful and unique corkscrew and receive something similar but not even close to the representative image.
 Each corkscrew is particular; the file work on the spring (the top of the handle) is individual fille; therefore, unique.
 Two handles made from the same material can have very different patterns.